-Recognize that stress and mental distraction can pose great hazards to worker safety, and take extra precautions for workers performing high-risk tasks Provide support and information about reducing social isolation while working remotely Provide support and information for employees anxious about leaving the relative safety of quarantine Provide training for all leadership, supervisors, and employees on recognizing the signs of stress and other mental health emergencies and how to create a culture of support and trust ☐ Ensure leadership and supervisors understand and validate the stress and other mental health distress issues an employee may be experiencing

-Increase connecting with employees as they continue to work remotely, continue to work on-site, or return to working on-site.
+Recognize that stress and mental distraction can pose great hazards to worker safety, and take extra precautions for workers performing high-risk tasks Provide support and information about reducing social isolation while working remotely Provide support and information for employees anxious about leaving the relative safety of quarantine Provide training for all leadership, supervisors, and employees on recognizing the signs of stress and other mental health emergencies and how to create a culture of support and trust ☐ Ensure leadership and supervisors understand and validate the stress and other mental health distress issues an employee may be experiencing Increase connecting with employees as they continue to work remotely, continue to work on-site, or return to working on-site.
 Location of work (remote versus on-site) will affect the modality of checking in; however, frequent check-ins are important.

-If there is interest, consider creating peer-led initiatives (e.g. slack channels, support groups) Provide training for peer leaders on moderator skills, handling sensitive topics, and more. working remotely.
-Working from home or working remotely can challenge the b d by example - demonstrate, encourage and support a work and home life balance while king remotely.
-Working from home or working remotely can challenge the balance of these ctures; discuss with HR and supervisors how to be role models and support healthy habits e working from home Train supervisors and other leaders on how to address "hot topics" such as: An employee tested positive for COVID-19 and coworkers are anxious about their return to the workforce Strong reactions, fears and anxieties related to the COVID-19 pandemic (e.g. fears of contracting the virus, strong political opinions, opinions on re-opening, etc.)
+Safe ns For Employee Returns If there is interest, consider creating peer-led initiatives (e.g. slack channels, support groups).
+Provide training for peer leaders on moderator skills, handling sensitive topics, and more. wor stru d by example - demonstrate, encourage and support a work and home life balance while king remotely.
+Working from home or working remotely can challenge the balance of these ctures; discuss with HR and supervisors how to be role models and support healthy habits le working from home Tra in supervisors and other leaders on how to address "hot topics" such as: An employee tested positive for COVID-19 and coworkers are anxious about their return to the workforce Strong reactions, fears and anxieties related to the COVID-19 pandemic (e.g. fears of contracting the virus, strong political opinions, opinions on re-opening, etc.) Hun nan Resources such a as En s to t have a unique ability and responsibility to manage their relationship with benefit providers, apployee Assistance Programs (EAPs) and health insurance plans to ensure workers have the help and support they need.
+Human Resources teams and supervisors can help make this a reality. experi the wo iencir orking eloping policies, consider a tiered approach.
+While members of the workforce may be not mental health distress and not have a diagnosable mental health disorder, at least 20% of grage population has a diagnosed mental disorder and 5% of the population has a severe

-Human Resources

-Employers have a unique ability and responsibility to manage their relationship with benefit providers, such as Employee Assistance Programs (EAPs) and health insurance plans to ensure workers have access to the help and support they need.
-Human Resources teams and supervisors can help make this difference a reality.

-When developing policies, consider a tiered approach.
-While members of the workforce may be experiencing mental health distress and not have a diagnosable mental health disorder, at least 20% of the working-age population has a diagnosed mental disorder and 5% of the population has a severe mental health disorder diagnosis.
+Wh exp the mental health disorder diagnosis.
 While it is not the responsibility of an employer or supervisor to diagnose mental health conditions, ensuring benefits and policies recognize that differing levels of care are needed is critical to ensure treatment.